 If you’re a fan of the Terminator movies, then call into Terminator 2: 3D which is a show/experience based on a visit to Cyberdyne Systems, the fictitious computer company which built Skynet.
 The build up to the show is really well done and you feel like you’re inside a company headquarters.
 Inside the theatre, live action is mixed with 3D footage including the starts of Terminator 2.

 To help find your way around, the park is split into several zones, some names after cities like New York and San Francisco and the architecture in each section fits the theme.
+You won’t need more than a day at Universal Studios Orlando and we did miss the old Jaws ride that used to be here.

 Universal Studios Orlando has various opening hours depending on the season but is typically open daily from 9am to 7pm.
 There are a range of ticket options, most popular are the ones that allow access to the other Universal park, Islands of Adventure.
 See all the options and latest prices here.